-MSU IT Services manages more than 60 computer labs and close to 260 technology classrooms across campus used by students, faculty, and staff.
+MSU IT manages and supports more than 400 technology classrooms and computer labs across campus used by students, faculty, and staff.

-A custom profile is built for each user when logging into a Windows-based computer in a campus lab or classroom.
-To keep your data secure and protect the computers against viruses, IT Services wipes all user and profile data off a computer each time it reboots.
+To keep your data secure and protect the computers against viruses, MSU IT wipes all user and profile data off a computer each time it reboots.

 What’s in a Lab